Hello, computer: As Alexa soars and Siri flags, what's next for the virtual assistant?

 Improving the current crop of AI assistants, Jarrett says, will be based more on people engaging with the AI — and less on the technology inside.
 In essence, users will train Siri, Google Assistant, Alexa and the like to make them smarter.
 Much like how Tesla's self-driving Autopilot feature learns through experience.

-"The technology is there to support further improvements, however it relies heavily on user adoption," he says.
-"The most natural improvement we expect to see is more personalization and pro-active responses and suggestions."
+"The technology is there to support further improvements.
+However, it relies heavily on user adoption," he says.
+"The most natural improvement we expect to see is more personalization and proactive responses and suggestions."

 For example, he suggests AI could "provide you with lunch suggestions when you walk out the office," he says.
-Or, a digital assistant, having learned your daily routine, could "make actions on your behalf such as turning on the shower after you've been for a run," he adds.
+Or, having learned your daily routine, a digital assistant could "make actions on your behalf such as turning on the shower after you've been for a run," he adds.

-Apple's hesitance to race to market with a smart speaker, like Echo or Google Home, could be a sign that the iPhone maker is unsure of the long-term success of AI assistant in the home.
+Apple's hesitance to race to market with a smart speaker, like Echo or Google Home, could be a sign that the iPhone maker is unsure of the long-term success of AI assistants in the home.
 After all, Siri began life on the iPhone and took several years to transition to the Mac, where she feels like an afterthought — especially compared to Alexa's purpose-built home, the Echo speaker range.
 But Jarrett believes that bet would be wrong, as the consumer uptake of AI in the household, which Apple has not been a part of so far, will constantly improve.

 "As consumers look for quicker and more efficient ways of doing things, AI assistants become the natural channel," he says.
 "Whether that's finding out information, or achieving a task such as booking a hotel room, or ordering takeaway."